 Researchers are finding that pets truly have the power to heal their owners, especially the elderly.
 Pets remove the loneliness, grief, pain and fear in many people.
-In recent years, the experts have been replying on pet therapy as a valuable aid in reaching out to the elderly, the infirm, and to ill or abused children through-out the country.
+In recent years, the experts have been relying on pet therapy as a valuable aid in reaching out to the elderly, the infirm, and to ill or abused children through-out the country.

 Therapy animals go to convalescent homes, hospitals, day care centers, juvenile halls, and prisons.
 Right now you're picturing dogs and the occasional cat right?
 Well why not pigs?
 True, they shed hair just like cats and dogs but can be bathed and groomed....just like cats and dogs.
 The pig is the perfect therapy pet.
 Small enough for the average lap, does not perform for treats, may not necessarily shake paws but will purr right up there with the best kitties among them.
 Oh....and they NEVER have bad breath!